 Mayor Bonnette's Monthly Column

 Keeping it real!
-I can be reached at 905-873-2601, ext.
+I can be reached by telephone at 905-873-2601, ext.
 2342 or by email at firstname.lastname@example.org or read my blog at www.rickbonnette.blogspot.com.
 You can also follow me on twitter at: @RickBonnette1

 Mayor's Column February 2018